seuqaj114/paig/README.md

  The `example%d.jpg` files show random rollouts from the validation/test set.
 The top row corresponds to the model prediction, middle row to the ground-truth, and bottom row to the reconstructed frames (as used by the autoencoder loss - this can be used to evaluate whether the objects have been discovered even though the dynamics might not have been learned yet).

  The `templates.jpg` file shows the learned contents (top) and masks (bottom).

+ ## Note on reproducibility

+ This model shows seed dependency when it comes to discovering the objects.
+For datasets with two objects it works most of the time, whereas for the `3bp_color` dataset it is harder to find a seed that works.
+It is possible this might be solved by tweaking hyperparameters and network structure, but we have not explored that extensively.